cameronotoole44/lilvikbot/README.md

 - passively listens and logs chat messages
 - builds a local Markov model to mimic the flow of real-time Twitch conversations
 - occasionally sends messages into chat based on what it’s learned
+- follows Twitch raids and joins new chats automatically
+- logs visited/raided channels to a file
-- posts once or twice daily to Bluesky
+- posts once or twice daily to Bluesky using model-generated thoughts
 - includes TOS-safe filtering and cooldown logic to avoid spam or sketchy output
+- optional manual approval step for Bluesky posts
 - manual kill switch, logging, and moderation auditing built in
 - designed to be lightweight, quiet, and autonomous

 ## how it works

 1. the bot connects to a specified Twitch channel.
-2. it listens to live chat and logs meaningful messages.
+2. it listens to live chat and logs meaningful messages to `learned.log`.
-3. every 50 messages, it retrains its Markov model.
+3. every 50 new messages, it retrains its Markov model.
 4. at randomized intervals, it generates a message and speaks in chat (if allowed).
-5. once or twice a day, it posts a bluesky post based on learned phrases.
+5. once or twice a day, it posts a Bluesky update based on learned phrases.
-6. it can be manually moved from one chat to another, like when a streamer raids or hosts a new channel.
+6. when a streamer is raided, lilvikbot will follow and begin learning in the new channel.
+7. visited channels are logged in `raided_channels.log` for manual inspection or expansion.

 ## moderation

 - `hard_block.txt`: words that should never be learned or repeated.
-- `soft_block.txt`: words it can learn, but will never speak.
+- `soft_block.txt`: words it can learn, but will never speak or post.
 - `spam_block.txt`: filters for low-effort or repetitive content.

-note: `hard_block.txt` is not included in this repo to avoid hosting offensive language. for a comprehensive open-source list of banned words, check out [LDNOOBW's banned word list](https://github.com/LDNOOBW/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words).
+Note: `hard_block.txt` is not included in this repo to avoid hosting offensive language.
+For a comprehensive open-source list of banned words, check out [LDNOOBW's banned word list](https://github.com/LDNOOBW/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words).

+## extras

+- `prune_learned.py`: script to clean up `learned.log`, remove duplicates, and optionally generate a mass list of model-generated sentences
+- optional mass output can be used for testing tone or creating a separate static post pool

 ## roadmap